Part One: Setting Up a Microsoft Teams Tug in Tugger

 Note: 4 in the image, which is reproduced below: The information and the steps in the image below should be performed before completing step 5, which is highlighted in the image above.

 You will need Admin access to the Teams account on Office 365.

 (The reproduced image from Tugger's website, with the steps highlighted.)

-Once you are happy with your details for your Tugger Integration, click on Authorise Access to Teams (5 in the previous to the above image).
+Once you are happy with your details for your Tugger connector, click on Authorise Access to Teams (5 in the previous to the above image).